 On May 16 John left Sydney after a fundraising international handball competition, and set off for Melbourne via southern NSW.
 He spoke to a large crowd in Goulburn that night and heard the Irish national anthem (God Save Ireland) sung by local students the following night.
 Then it was on to Burrowa, Young, Murrumburrah, Cootamundra, Temora and Wagga Wagga where he delivered lectures on the Irish National League and set up branches.
 He arrived in Melbourne on May 29, and was presented to the audience at St Patrick’s Hall on Bourke St.

-His hope he “should not be condemned unheard and by prejudice” was not appreciated by the Argus which rejected his appeal.
+His appeal he “should not be condemned unheard and by prejudice” was rejected by the Argus newspaper.
 Pointing to the 1882 Phoenix Park Murders, the Argus said there was almost a state of civil war in Ireland and the Irish National League was an “unlawful and criminal association”.
 Anyone who gave them money, they warned, was giving “succour (to) the Queen’s enemies”.
-Redmond responded by letter refuting their points only to be himself refuted in another editorial.
-Redmond was never going to get a fair hearing from the Argus.
+Redmond responded by letter refuting their points only to be refuted in another editorial.

 At the second lecture two days later, judge Frank Gavan Duffy (son of Irish-Victorian premier Sir Charles) objected to Willie Redmond’s reference to cowardly Irishmen saying the younger Redmond had no idea what sacrifices colonial Irish made for the cause.
-Duffy may have been speaking about James Dalton and two other Irish magistrates in Orange, NSW who were sacked for supporting the Redmonds.
-The frenzied reporting of the Phoenix Park murders trial did not help either.
-Yet there was still a crowd of a thousand people for Redmond’s third Melbourne lecture where he denounced violence.
+Duffy may have been speaking about James Dalton and two other Irish magistrates in Orange, NSW sacked for supporting the Redmonds.
+The frenzied reporting of the Phoenix Park murders trial did not help.
+There was still a crowd of a thousand people for Redmond’s third Melbourne lecture where he denounced violence.
 “I would rather see Ireland always remain in her present unhappy condition than do any wrong to assist the cause I advocate,” he said.

 Their tour rolled on despite attempts to deny them halls.
 Catholic English-born Charles Hamilton Bromby was also in Victoria giving talks on “the English in Ireland” saying the Irish had a right to use force to remove the English.
 The Argus reported his speech in Hotham as “disloyal and semi-seditious”.
 His booking of the Melbourne Town Hall was denied on the excuse his language was objectionable and the Redmonds would be in attendance (a charge they denied).
 The Argus attacked the Catholic priest who tried to book the Hall saying the priesthood “has either been passive or has worked for evil.”
 As Jeff Kildea wrote when analysing the 1883 Redmonds tour, the Australian press’s Anglo-centric perspective meant English wrongs in Ireland would not be mentioned to avoid ill-feeling while exposure of Irish vices were encouraged in the public interest.

-The unperturbed John Redmond continued his tour, now accompanied by James Dalton who travelled down from Orange.
-Their procession into Daylesford was booed by locals while 1200 listened to him speak in Ballarat, despite being denied the use of the town’s biggest hall.
+The unperturbed John Redmond continued his tour, now accompanied by James Dalton who travelled from Orange.
+Their procession into Daylesford was booed by locals while 1200 heard him speak in Ballarat, despite being denied the town’s biggest hall.
 The camp moved west to Colac, Camperdown, Geelong and then Warrnambool where he received “the most enthusiastic reception since he came to Australia”.

-Redmond shelved a plan to return to Ireland in October, giving him more time in Australia.
+Redmond shelved a plan to return to Ireland in October.
 He spoke to more big crowds in the Irish town of Koroit, as well as Sale, Seymour, Benalla and Beechworth before returning to Melbourne.
-But the success of their tour was clouded by news from England.
+The success of their tour was clouded by news from England.
 The steamer Pathan was en route to Australia and aboard were members of the Invincibles who carried out the Phoenix Park murders and were granted immunity from prosecution for becoming informants.
 The Australian press was outraged they were being sent there and demanded their citizens be quarantined from “criminal contamination”.